qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 Using the Browser panel you can locate, inspect and add data, as described in :ref:`browser_panel`.
-In addition, the Browser panel supports drag and drop of many QGIS resources, such as project files, processing scripts and processing models.
+In addition, the Browser panel supports drag and drop of many QGIS resources, such as project files, python scripts, processing scripts and processing models.

-Processing scripts and models can also be opened for editing in an external editor and the graphical modeller respectively.
+Python scripts, Processing scripts and Processing Models can also be opened for editing in an external editor and the graphical modeller respectively.

 You can drag and drop layers from the :guilabel:`Layers` panel to the :guilabel:`Browser` panel, for instance into a GeoPackage or a